MarinaViriyalova/Marina-Viriyalova/README.md

 * 💻 I'm frontend developer
 * 💪 Aspired to work with real projects
 * 😎 Would love to work in a team with experienced developers
-* 📖 Willing to learn new thing
+* 📖 Willing to learn new things